latimercaleb/GraphQL-Practice-Repo/README.md

 Once a schema is complete it can expose data to clients and how clients can write to the api

-It lives in index.js and basically serves as a wrapper for all the mutations and queries written prior by using imports and es6 spread
+It lives in /schema/index.js and basically serves as a wrapper for all the mutations and queries written prior by using imports and es6 spread

+Kick off testing with `npm run build`